jnear/cs202-compiler-construction/homework/hw3.md

 # Assignment 3

-**Solve the exercise(s) by modifying the `Compiler.hs` file in the `a3` directory of the [assignments repository](https://github.com/jnear/cs202-assignments) and submit your `Compiler.hs` file on the course Blackboard under "Assignment 3".**
+**Solve the exercise(s) by modifying the `compiler.py` file in the `a3` directory of the [assignments repository](https://github.com/jnear/cs202-assignments) and submit your `compiler.py` file on the course Blackboard under "Assignment 3".**

-**Due: Monday, February 24, 11:59pm**
+**Due: Monday, March 8, 11:59pm**

-Extend your compiler from Assignment 3 to perform register allcation.
-Your new compiler should handle the same source language as Assignment 3, but should be reasonably good at assigning registers.
+Extend your compiler from Assignment 2 to perform register allcation.
+Your new compiler should handle the same source language as Assignment 2, but should be reasonably good at assigning registers.

-In addition to the exercises you solved in Assignment 3, you will need to solve:
+In addition to the exercises you solved in Assignment 2, you will need to solve:

 - Exercise 11